 - Because they limit the amount of data returned by reports, you'd think filters would always make reports run faster.
-But because each record must get evaluated against each report filter, filters with complex logic can slow down reports.
-Apart from the performance-slowing filters described in this guide, adding a filter to return fewer records is a sure-fire way to speed up a sluggish report.
+However because each record must be evaluated against each report filter, filters with complex logic can slow down reports.
+Apart from the performance-slowing filters described in this guide, adding a filter to return fewer records is a surefire way to speed up a sluggish report.

 - Filter with EQUALS instead of CONTAINS